tmb5cg/Fifa-Autobidder/README.md

 - Efficiency
   - Supply of undervalued auctions is infinitely greater than snipes
 - Detectability
-  - Selenium's JS injection in itself is no different than a typical browser extension's injected JS, like an Adblocker
+  - Selenium's JS injection in itself is no different from a typical browser extension's injected JS, like an ad blocker

 For detailed documentation on configuring the bot, [see here](https://tmb5cg.github.io/fifa-autobidder).
 For issues or support, join our Discord community [here](https://discord.gg/3ZuA9w6Szk).

 ## Installation

-1. Download or clone this repository to your machine, the unzipped folder should be named Fifa22-Autobidder-main.
+1. Download or clone this repository to your machine, the unzipped folder should be named Fifa-Autobidder.

 2. Ensure Python 3.x is installed on your machine.
 See [*Troublehoosting*](#troubleshooting) below for help.